tusharkhatriofficial/tusharkhatriofficial/README.md

 [![@tusharkhatriofficial's Holopin board](https://holopin.io/api/user/board?user=tusharkhatriofficial)](https://holopin.io/@tusharkhatriofficial)
-## YouTuber, Full-stack Developer, Flutt❤er, and Pythoneer!
+## Flutter Dev Intern and Mentor @beyondexams | Full-stack Dev, Flutt❤er, and Pythoneer!

 Hi, I'm Tushar Khatri, a passionate self-taught Coder and a freelance software engineer from India.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.
 I'm also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.